ionify/about/ions/ion.md

 [^](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators#Bitwise_XOR),
 [<<](https://262.ecma-international.org/6.0/#sec-left-shift-operator), or
 [\>>](https://262.ecma-international.org/6.0/#sec-signed-right-shift-operator)
-operators,
+invocation operators,

 + relational punctuation can be any of the
 [&gt;, &gt;=, <, or <=](https://262.ecma-international.org/6.0/#sec-relational-operators-runtime-semantics-evaluation)
-operators,
+invocation operators,

 + and equality punctuation can be the
 [== or !=](https://262.ecma-international.org/6.0/#sec-equality-operators-runtime-semantics-evaluation)
-equality operators when comparing **⚛️ ions** with [basic values](https://en.m.wikipedia.org/wiki/Primitive_value).
+equality invocation operators when comparing **⚛️ ions** with [basic values](https://en.m.wikipedia.org/wiki/Primitive_value).

 ## function